vercel/next.js/docs/basic-features/script.md

 />
 ```

-**Note when using the Script component with inline scripts**:

-- An `id` attribute must be defined in order for Next.js to track and optimize the script
+The `id` property is required for **inline scripts** in order for Next.js to track and optimize the script.

 ### Executing Code After Loading (`onLoad`)